All Episodes

 I think he's going to be very direct with these guys.

-Let me go let me switch to some domestic issues.
+Let me switch to some domestic issues.

-He's look he hasn't gotten to the point where we're vetting refugees, but he's trying uh the process of building the wall is now moving forward.
+Look, he hasn't gotten to the point where we're vetting refugees, but he's trying.

 They're getting plans to actually build and construct the wall.

-Uh the president is getting rid of all these rules and regulations, especially as it relates to the energy sector.
+The president is getting rid of all these rules and regulations, especially as it relates to the energy sector.

-But it seems that the Congress that for eight years that had been saying that they're going to repeal and replace Obamacare were ill prepared for the moment and nobody got to see the bill before it was released.
+But it seems that the Congress that for eight years that had been saying that they're going to repeal and replace Obamacare were ill-prepared for the moment, and nobody got to see the bill before it was released.

-The president ended up doing all the heavy lifting on the bill they had to pull it because they didn't have enough votes and enough consensus to get it passed.
+They had to pull it because they didn't have enough votes and enough consensus to get it passed.

-Then when you start saying, So what's the replacement, it gets really complicated very fast.
+Then when you start saying, so what's the replacement, it gets really complicated very fast.

-I I will say that uh I know for a fact that Mark Meadows and the Freedom Caucus have been working very hard and have reached out to moderate Republicans to see if they can't get sort of a backbencher bill that would actually pass uh and be able to go back to the president and to speaker Ryan and offer them a success.
+I will say that I know for a fact that Mark Meadows and the Freedom Caucus have been working very hard and have reached out to moderate Republicans to see if they can't get sort of a backbencher bill that would actually pass and be able to go back to the president and to speaker Ryan and offer them a success.

 And I think if they can do that, it's going to be quite an important historic achievement.

-Listen, I talked to Mark Meadows 100 times in the last two weeks, and I know he's trying his heart out there.
+Listen, I talked to Mark Meadows a hundred times in the last two weeks, and I know he's trying his heart out there, but why wasn't the leadership in the House?

 Why didn't they do that?